eksctl-io/eksctl/userdocs/src/introduction.md

 ```

 !!! note
-    If you are creating managed nodes with a custom launch template, the `--enabl-ssm` flag is ignored.
+    If you are creating managed nodes with a custom launch template, the `--enable-ssm` flag is disallowed.

 ### Tagging